-Following a referendum in 2016, Britain is planning to leave the European Union (EU) after 45 years as a member of this European alliance.
+The Government has decided that the United Kingdom will leave the European Union (EU) on 31 January 2020 after 45 years as a member.
 The word Brexit means ‘British Exit’.

-BuDS is not a political charity and we do not support Leaving the EU or Remaining in the EU.
-We only want to provide disabled people and carers with accurate, reliable, information about issues which may affect them when Brexit happens.
-We are not part of ‘project fear’.
+BuDS is not a political charity and we do not have a view about leaving or remaining in the EU.
+We only want to provide disabled people and carers with as accurate and reliable information as we can about issues which may affect them.

-Why is Brexit a Risk for Disabled People?
+Why is Brexit a potential problem for Disabled People?

-Disabled people are much more likely to be badly affected by any Brexit problems, because they cannot adapt and cope as easily as non-disabled people, and they have higher needs.
-Because of this, BuDS’ researchers have been keeping a close expert eye on how preparations for Brexit are going.
+We believe that disabled people are much more likely than non-disabled people to be affected by any difficulties that may occur in this process; some disabled people have higher needs and depend more on other people and organisations; others may find it less easy to adapt and cope with change.
+Because of this, BuDS’ researchers have been keeping a close eye on how preparations for Brexit are going.